-Recently, Dasgupta [12], formally defined the notion of a "good" HC tree.
-Under such a definition, he elegantly bridged the gap between HC trees and the field of approximation algorithms by defining a minimization cost function (see related work for an extended discussion on this goal function).
-Thereafter, Moseley and Wang [14] considered the complementary maximization variant of this problem - namely, the revenue goal function.
+Recently, Dasgupta [13] formally defined the notion of a "good" HC tree.
+With this definition he elegantly bridged the gap between HC trees and the field of approximation algorithms by defining a minimization cost function (see related work for an extended discussion on this goal function).
+Thereafter, Moseley and Wang [15] considered the complementary maximization variant of this problem - namely, the revenue goal function.

-Both definitions considered the following model.
-Assume we are given n data points with some notion of similarity between them.
-The similarity is formally captured through similarity-edges between any two data points, defined by G = (V, E, w), where $w(\cdot) : V \to \mathbb{R}^+$ .
-Our goal is to construct an HC tree, T, such that its leaves are in a 1-1 correspondence with our data points, V. Note that given such a tree, every internal node (1) represents a set of data points (i.e., those in its subtree) and (2) partitions this set (i.e., each of the node's children corresponds to a subset of the original set).
+Both problems considered the following model.
+Assume we are given a set of n data points, V with some notion of similarity between them.
+The similarity is formally captured through similarity-edges between any two data points, represented by a weighted graph G = (V, E, w) with $w : E \to \mathbb{R}^+$ .
+Alternatively, G may be viewed as a complete graph in which w(e) = 0 for any $e \notin E$ .
+Our goal is then to construct an HC tree, T, such that its leaves are in a 1-1 correspondence with our data points, V. Note that given such a tree, every internal node represents a set of data points, which are the leaves of its subtree, and a partition of this set given by the sets of leaves of the subtrees rooted at the children of the node.

-Intuitively speaking, since higher weighted edges correspond to more similar data points, it seems that a good HC tree would split these nodes low in the tree.
-Therefore, Moseley and Wang defined the revenue problem as, where T is an HC tree, $T{ij}$ denotes the subtree rooted at the least-common-ancestor (LCA) of data points i and j and $|T{ij}|$ denotes the amount of data points in $T{ij}$ .
+Intuitively speaking, since higher weighted edges correspond to more similar data points, it is desirable to split the endpoints of such edges low in a good HC tree.
+Formally, Moseley and Wang [15] defined the revenue problem as, where T is an HC tree, $T{ij}$ denotes the subtree rooted at the least-common-ancestor (LCA) of data points i and j and $|T{ij}|$ denotes the amount of data points in $T{ij}$ .